 Pamela Soto, Research Analyst, pamela@NYC-EJA.org

-Pamela Soto is the Research Analyst for the NYC Environmental Justice Alliance.
-She previously served as a fellow for the NYC Parks Department, where she worked as the Communications Associate for the Bronx River Alliance.
-Born and raised in New York City, she interned for WE ACT for Environmental Justice in Harlem and UPROSE in Brooklyn as an undergraduate, and has also served as the Coastal Zone Fellow for the New Haven City Plan Department.
+Pamela Soto is the Research Analyst for the NYC Environmental Justice Alliance, where she focuses on climate justice and the resilience of industrial waterfront communities.
+She previously worked for the NYC Parks Department as the Communications Associate for the Bronx River Alliance.
+Born and raised in New York City, she interned for UPROSE in Sunset Park as an undergraduate, and has also served as the Coastal Zone Fellow for the New Haven City Plan Department.
 She received her Master of Environmental Management from the Yale School of Forestry, where she focused on Urban Ecology and Sustainable Urban Planning, and her B.A. in Environmental Studies from Yale College.